The Best Calcium Sources for Vegans

 It's not just calcium that comes into play for vegans.
 Non-dairy eaters can struggle with getting adequate amounts of certain nutrients that are more commonly found in or more easily absorbed from animal protein and dairy products, such as iron, vitamin B12, protein, as well as calcium.
 But include some of these high-calcium plant-based foods in your diet and you'll be off to a good start.
 (And don't forget that there are some real benefits to going vegan.)

-Firm tofu, made with calcium sulfate, is a great option, says Maggie Moon, M.S., R.D., author of
+Firm tofu, made with calcium sulfate, is a great option, says Maggie Moon, M.S., R.D., author of The MIND Diet

 .
 There's 860mg of calcium per half cup (that'86 percent of your daily value).
 "Tofu offers nearly an entire day's worth of calcium, and as an added bonus is a great source of plant protein," says Moon.
 "I use firm tofu in a lot of ways people use meat—in veggie burgers, grilled, cut into cubes and added to soups and stir-fry dishes," she says.